DAGNet: A Dual-View Attention-Guided Network for Efficient X-ray Security Inspection: Related Research

 These methods lay a crucial foundation for subsequent research and collectively improve the performance of prohibited object detection.
 However, they still face challenges, particularly in effectively using frequency domain and edge information to address occlusion issues.

-To further overcome the limitations of single-view methods, researchers have begun exploring dual-view data and networks.
-With the introduction of dual-view datasets~\cite{tao2024dual}, the AHCR~\cite{ma2024towards} approach leverages information exchange between two viewpoints, achieving better detection accuracy in occluded and complex environments.
-Nevertheless, the existing methodology does not fully exploit the unique characteristics of both dual-view and X-ray security images, leaving room for improvement in situations with extreme occlusions or multiple overlapping items.
-Some researchers have proposed Transformer-based dual-view methods~\cite{meng2024transformer} by refining the attention mechanism for inter-view information exchange.
+To further overcome the limitations of single-view methods, researchers have begun exploring dual-view data and networks\cite{tao2024dual}.
+With the introduction of dual-view datasets, the Attentive Hierarchical Cross-View Representation (AHCR)\cite{ma2024towards} approach leverages information exchange between two viewpoints, achieving better detection accuracy in occluded and complex environments.
+Nevertheless, current dual-view methodologies do not adequately leverage the inherent structural characteristics and complementary details of X-ray security images, especially in complex scenarios with extreme occlusions or multiple overlapping items.
+Some researchers have proposed Transformer-based dual-view methods\cite{meng2024transformer} by refining the attention mechanism for inter-view information exchange.
 However, these methods exhibit weak generalizability, making them difficult to adapt across various model architectures.

 Based on the above analysis, dual-view methods inherently excel at addressing occlusions and overlapping targets, yet the efficient extraction of complementary information between the two viewpoints—particularly leveraging the structural features in X-ray imaging—remains a pressing challenge.
 In response, we propose a multi-scale interactive feature fusion framework that fully integrates frequency-domain features and attention mechanisms, thereby enhancing feature representation and target recognition accuracy in dual-view X-ray images.